shagar619/Redux/README.md

 );
 ```

-Use Redux State and Dispatch in Components
+Use Redux State and Dispatch in Components:

 `src/features/counter/Counter.tsx`
 ```typescript